-(5.1.1) the Fees (together with value added tax as appropriate) as they fall due in accordance with the received invoices for the project; and
+(5.1.1) the Fees (together with value-added tax as appropriate) as they fall due in accordance with the received invoices for the project; and

-(5.1.2) such additional amounts (if any) as are from time to time to be agreed between The Company and the Client, having regard to any services provided by The Company in addition to the initially agreed Services.
+(5.1.2) such additional amounts (if any) as are from time to time to be agreed between The Company and the Client, having regard to any services provided by The Company in addition to the Scheduled Services.
 These additional amounts shall fall due immediately upon presentation of an invoice for such additional amounts.

-(5.2) The Client shall reimburse the Company for all expenses properly incurred in the provision of the Services.
+(5.2) The Client shall reimburse The Company for all expenses properly incurred in the provision of the Services.

 6. Late Payment

-(6.1) If the Client fails to make any payment due to the Company under Clause 5 by the date it falls due, without prejudice to any other right or remedy available to the Company, the Company shall be entitled to:
+(6.1) If the Client fails to make any payment due to The Company under Clause 5 by the date it falls due, without prejudice to any other right or remedy available to The Company, The Company shall be entitled to:

 (6.1.1) suspend all work pending payment;